 Both Facebook and LinkedIn provide a diverse range of ad types, including carousel, video, and lead ads.
 Since Facebook has a larger user base, your ads are capable of reaching more people.
-With Facebook you can also target based on more personalized information, like behavior or life milestones.
-However, LinkedIn offers its own targeting capabilities, and is better at lead generation for businesses.
+With Facebook, you can also target based on more personalized information, like behavior or life milestones.
+However, LinkedIn offers its own targeting capabilities and is better at lead generation for businesses.

-Finally, let's touch on the Ads aspect of both platforms.
+Finally, let's touch on the ads aspect of both platforms.

 Both platforms are centered around user input and serve up ads and content relevant to the information their members give them.

-Lastly, it's important to consider cost.
+Lastly, it's important to consider the cost.

 Who Wins?
 You Decide